Target seeing some disruption of India supplies due to Red Sea crisis

 Most of Target's products, however, come from China and are shipped directly across the Pacific Ocean to West Coast ports, unaffected by the disruptions in the Middle East.

 The company is also not seeing any impacts to spring merchandise, the source said.
-(Reporting by Siddharth Cavale in New York; editing by Peter Henderson and Cynthia Osterman)
+(Reporting by Siddharth Cavale in New York Editing by Cynthia Osterman and Mark Potter)